-Lemon tart may be one of the most popular baked-custard style fruit tarts and delicious though it is, there are some equally great contenders for the title of "the best".
-Passion Fruit Tart is one such beast.
-It has a super fruity flavour with lots of zinginess.
-What is even better, it is so easy to make.
+Lemon tart may be one of the most popular baked-custard style fruit tarts and delicious as it is, there are some equally great contenders for the title of "the best."
+This passion fruit tart is one such dessert.
+It has a super fruity flavor with lots of zinginess.
+What's even better?
+It's so easy to make.

-If you are staggered by a number of eggs, butter and sugar in this recipe which makes the tart so rich, do not worry; you only need a small slice; though it is very moreish.
+If you are staggered by a number of eggs, butter, and sugar in this recipe which makes the tart so rich, do not worry, you only need a small slice (though you may want more).

 - For the Crust: